-Today, after spending a little time on facebook, I had to rush out to door to make it to our monthly USK Sydney event.
+Today, after spending a little time on facebook, I had to rush out to door to make it to our monthly USK Sydney event at Marrickville.
 I grabbed my copy of Florian’s Card Playing Cards to take with me.
 These cards have a special significance for me since I use to play with similar cards Ace Trump Cards with my brothers when I was very little.

 I find sketching enables me to process things and remember going outside after my nanna’s funeral to sketch her house which really helped.
 This morning I just had to move the paint around on the page initially as I was still in shock, in fact I was a bit of a mess after my teary announcement to the group.

 But mid-way through the sketch I started to think about what I was doing and realised that this was a complex scene (the dark sheds were in the sun and the light sheds were in the shade).
 I needed to start concentrating!